rgraciama/fullstack-coding-test/frontend/README.md

-This React frontend test is abandonated, due to lack time and knowledgement of the React tool/framework.
+This React frontend test is abandonated, due to lack of time and knowledgement of the React tool/framework.

 I make my test using Angular framework in the frontend_angular project.